marcelonribeiro/history_rec_extension/README.md

 # Browsing History Recommender module alternative training

-A Python program that can improve the execution of the similarity calculation of the Browsing History Recommender module of Drupal (https://www.drupal.org/project/history_rec), using NumPy and pandas, for the item-to-item collaborative filter.
+A little script in Python that can improve the execution of the similarity calculation of the Browsing History Recommender module of Drupal (https://www.drupal.org/project/history_rec), using NumPy and pandas, for the item-to-item collaborative filter.
 Only for anonymous users of the site, using the data in the accesslog table.
 It aims to replace the step: drush recommender-run, to be able to work with a large amount of data.
 Instead of running this drush command,